-New analyses of millions of job postings across industry sectors has revealed a shortlist of transferable skills that are sought after for most jobs.
-The catch is, while you probably already have some – or even most of them – already, these tend to be the skills that don’t get highlighted in resumes and profiles.
+New analyses of millions of job postings across industry sectors have revealed a shortlist of transferable skills that are sought after for most jobs.
+The catch is, while you probably already have some – or even most of them – these tend to be the skills that don’t get highlighted in resumes and profiles.

 Operations professionals have a range of responsibilities from hiring and supervising staff to training teams and quality assurance.
 Many of the other skills on this list are crucial parts of operations.
 Communications, leadership, and project management are all essential.
 Use your resume to demonstrate how you have used these in ways that are relevant to the specific industry you are trying to be hired in.